Taking The Profit Out Of Killing 'Net Neutrality' - Slashdot

 Re: (Score:2)

+That could look like "Pay $10 an extra month and get smooth Youtube video!" or "Hey, Google, if you pay us $1M a year, we'll let our customers access Youtube unthrottled."

+This "workaround" will do fuck all to prevent that from happening.
+Your VPN connection will continue

-If not Zerotier, we will band together somehow (Score:1)
+If not Zerotier, we will band together somehow (Score:4, Insightful)

 The internet is not for sale by any pseudo owner.
 Fuck them.
 This is the commons and we can control it if we organize.